leodeslf/leaf/summs/ux/dont_make_me_think.md

 - **It's idiosyncratic**: some people have a large reservoir, some small, some people are more suspicious, some more patient.
 - **It's situational**: people may have their reservoir already affected by a previous experience.
-- **You can refill it**: we can fix our mistakes by making the people know that we're looking out for their best interests.
+- **We can refill it**: we can fix our mistakes by making the people know that we're looking out for their best interests.
 - **Sometimes a single mistake can empty it**: people don't need a large amount of reasons to empty their reservoir.

 #### Things that diminish goodwill